praveas/TableReservationApi/ReadMe.md

-TableReservationApi is REST API developed using .Net Core 3.1/.
+TableReservationApi v1.0 is REST API developed using .Net Core 3.1/.

 Implementations:
 employ MVC, REST, the Repository Pattern, Dependency Injection, Entity Framework, Data Transfer Objects, (DTOs), AutoMapper to provide API endpoints that will allow user to Create, Read Update and Delete reservations.

-Need to Implements:
+Need to Implements for v1.1:
 - ILogger for Logging and Nlog
 - Email Sender
 - xUnit Testing